Written by: Carol Andrews | Head of EMEA Service Delivery, BNY Mellon

 In 2010, the Davies Review in the UK set out to gather evidence on the low representation of women on FTSE Boards.
 The numbers were stark – women held just 12.5% of board positions.
 However, thanks to the good work of our 30% Club colleagues, among others, as well as a continuous focus on moving the dial in the right direction, by October last year the figure stood at 26.1%.

 We’re less advanced in our journey in Ireland.
 Our own Women in Management study will be published on an annual basis to track our progress.
-I believe that with its insights and strong business case in favour of diversity, women, Irish business and Ireland Inc will thrive.
+I believe that with its insights and strong business case in favor of diversity, women, Irish business and Ireland Inc will thrive.

 To join the conversation on International Women’s Day, you can follow the hashtag #IWD2016 on Twitter.